 Roundtable Part One Talking Points

-- 1:52 – David Edelman opens the conversation by asking about Jay Giedd’s idea of
+1:52 – David Edelman opens the conversation by asking about Jay Giedd’s idea of consciousness.

 David and Jay highlight important questions that may provide important waypoints along the way.
 Towards the end of their conversation, David and Jay consider the transition from wakefulness to deep non-REM sleep and its signal importance as a transition between conscious and non-conscious states during which changes in brain activity occur that we can actually study—and that provides clues as to the nature of consciousness.